Boston is one of the most expensive cities in the United States, but it’s not impossible to see on a budget.

 P.S.
 Yes, this offer is for everyone, not just Boston or Massachusetts residents!

-If you happen to have a Boston Public Library card, you can also reserve free or discounted passes to select museums.
+If you happen to have a Boston Public Library (BPL) card, you can also reserve free or discounted passes to select museums.

 You can reserve 1 pass per museum within a 30 day period, but that should be more than enough for most people.

-The number of passes are limited, but even if you’re traveling with a group, you’ll still save money if you’re only able to get 1 pass.
+The number of passes are limited, but even if you’re traveling with a group, you’ll still save money if you’re only able to get 1 museum pass.

-Hit up all the free things to do in Boston
+Find free things to do in Boston

 The Freedom Trail, Black Heritage Trail, and Irish Heritage Trail are 3 free walks through the city that will teach you about the history of Boston through the lens of different groups of people and eras.